mdarcy220/photos-vectorizer/README.md

 ## How to run it

+### Dependencies

+A complete list of dependencies is not available, but at the very least you will need CNTK 2 and Python 3 installed, along with the Python3 modules Numpy, Scipy, and Matplotlib.

+### Running

 You will need training data in the `largedata/train/` directory (you will need to create the `train` folder).
 Both .jpg and .png images will be detected, but they must have a very specific shape:

 - They must have three color channels (i.e., RGB but NOT RGBA)